 2. Waking Up early

 Even working from home having a fixed work schedule helps proper splitting of work and home responsibilities.
 Waking early helps to plan ahead, be more proactive, and have a head start of the day

 Though a common misunderstanding, getting actually dressed for works make one feel more powerful and feel like a real worker.
 It will boost confidence, even when working alone.

 4. Getting Organized

-A properly organized work-space is the key to better work ethics.
-Messy work stations hinder the smooth flow of work and affects one’s ability to think properly.
+A properly organized workspace is the key to better work ethics.
+Messy work stations hinder the smooth flow of work and affect one’s ability to think properly.